reusablejs/reusable/docs/basic-usage.md

 ```

 ## Overriding selector and areEqual
-- Select a subset of the unit's value using the 1st argument
+- Select a subset of the hook's return value using the 1st argument
 - Override compare method (shallowCompare by default) using the 2nd argument

 ```javascript